-Generally payments made to corporations are not reported on this form.
-But there are some exceptions to this rule.
+Generally payments made to corporations are not reported on this form, but there are some exceptions to this rule.
 Medical and healthcare payments, attorneys’ fees, etc. must be reported on this form.
-Employees business expenses reimbursements are not reported on this form.
-Generally payments made to employees are reported on Form W-2.
-Generally payments to general contractors are reported in box 7.
+Employees' business expense reimbursements are not reported on this form.
+Generally, payments made to employees are reported on Form W-2.
+Generally, payments made to general contractors are reported in box 7.

 Who needs to file Form 1099-MISC?